NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

   * Politics and Strategy, with prof. Michael Chwe

-  * World Politics, with Professor prof. David Wilkinson
+  * World Politics, with prof. David Wilkinson

 **Higher School of Economics, Moscow**